 Recurring deposits are simple saving schemes that let you save a fixed sum regularly.
 RDs are the best saving options for meeting your short and medium-term financial goals.

-You can think of this saving and investment plan as a regular savings bank account.
-The difference is that in this saving and investment scheme you will get higher interest on deposits.
-It is one of the best investment options for you if you have a low-risk appetite.
+Post Office Monthly Income Scheme or POMIS is a deposit scheme with monthly interest pay-out.
+This saving scheme will give you a higher interest on the deposit.
+It is one of the best savings schemes in India if you have a low-risk appetite.
 The process of investment is very simple.
 Once you invest in POMIS, you start receiving fixed monthly income in your savings account.
-Below are important point related to the scheme:

 Public Provident Fund or PPF has been one of the best saving schemes in India and one of the first retirement saving schemes for the self-employed.
 PPF offered the same retirement saving benefits available to organised sector employees, to the self-employed and unorganized sector workforce.